Glenn Jones Tour de Cure Fundraiser for Diabetes

 As a Type II diabetic, I knew it was important for me to lose weight, exercise and eat better.
 I fell in love with cycling about 2 years ago and it has helped get the pounds off, dramatically improve my sugars and allowed me to stop several medications.
 I learned early on that one of the big achievements in cycling is the Century, a 100-mile ride, and as soon as I learned about it I set my sites on completing one.
 My friend Rich Artese introduced me to the TriPower Cycling Club and they helped me train and get ready for the 2017 Tour, which was my first century ride.
 Through the generosity and support of my friends, family and patients, I was the top fundraiser for the 2017 Tour, raising close to $8,000.
 This year I am riding on the Sentara Medical Group team and I am excited to see what we can achieve in this first year of the team's existence.

 I am raising money to prevent diabetes, to fight the consequences and to improve the lives of all of those affected.
 I want to find a cure.
 I ride again in honor of my friends Jessie and Ann Elizabeth, two wonderful young ladies who have been diagnosed with Type I diabetes, a life-altering disease which requires constant glucose monitoring and use of daily insulin.
 Here are their stories:

 So many people are affected by diabetes and I want to do something about this disease.
 You can too by donating to the American Diabetes Association on my behalf.
 It would mean so much to me.
-Every donation makes such a big difference.
-The money we raise for the Association funds critical diabetes research, information programs, and advocacy efforts that support the nearly 30 million children and adults in the U.S. with diabetes, and the 86 million with pre-diabetes.
+Every donation makes such a huge difference.
+The money we raise for the Association funds critical diabetes research, information programs and advocacy efforts that support the nearly 30 million children and adults in the U.S. with diabetes, as well as the 86 million with pre-diabetes.

 If you think this page contains objectionable content, please inform the system administrator.